hkxiaodong/BIT/README.md

 1.Original clip : https://github.com/openai/CLIP
 2.To get the features we need, we modified the original clip.
 Modified code can be found in the lines [359-372] of 'clip/model.py'.

-# Code of BIT
-The source code of BIT will be released soon.